-A LOAL Chapter needs:
+A Love on a Leash® Chapter needs:

 Just remember to continue making participation as easy as possible for qualified individuals.
-Because LOAL members are not required to join a chapter, respect other properly certified Love on a Leash members that you meet within the community who choose not to join your chapter.
+Because Love on a Leash® members are not required to join a chapter, respect other properly certified Love on a Leash® members that you meet within the community who choose not to join your chapter.

 A Chapter, though unique in personality, should reflect the purpose and function of Love on a Leash®: to support and guide certified Therapy Teams and uphold high standards and values.

 A chapter provides support, motivation, and social interaction for you and your pet.
 More teams mean a greater variety of pets, talents, and interests.
 Visiting together can also help to relieve the sometimes stressful aspect of the work.
 Sharing your visit experiences helps to de-stress, and also educates others as to what works and what doesn’t.
 It is good to know someone else will be there when you are unable to complete a visit.